salilab/imp/doc/manual/rmf.md

 - IMP::display::Geometry

 For each type of data, there are a set of functions declared in `foo_io.h` and defined in `foo_io.cpp`.
 These functions support four major operations
-- addition of new data to the RMF file: this creates a hierarchy of nodes in the RMF and stores a link between those nodes and the corresponding IMP::base::Objects
+- addition of new data to the RMF file: this creates a hierarchy of nodes in the RMF and stores a link between those nodes and the corresponding IMP::Objects
 - creation of %IMP structures from the RMF: %IMP data structures are created based on corresponding data contained in the RMF file
 - link existing %IMP structures to the RMF: existing %IMP data structures are linked to data stored it the RMF.
 The two must correspond exactly (eg the RMF must have been created by adding those %IMP data structures to the file). and